fastverse/fastverse/README.md

 ### Suggested Extensions

-High-performing packages for different data manipulation and statistical computing topics are suggested below.
-Each topic has a 2-character topic-id, which can be used to quickly attach all available packages with `fastvere_extend(topcis = c(..id's..))`, and to install missing packages by adding argument `install = TRUE`.
+High-performing packages for different data manipulation and statistical computing topics are suggested below. <!-- Each topic has a 2-character topic-id, which can be used to quickly attach all available packages with `fastvere_extend(topcis = c(..id's..))`, and to install missing packages by adding argument `install = TRUE`. -->
 The total (recursive) dependency count is indicated for each package.

 ***

-#### Time Series (TS)
+#### Time Series

 - **[xts](https://github.com/joshuaulrich/xts)** and **[zoo](https://github.com/cran/zoo)**: Fast and reliable matrix-based time series classes providing fully identified ordered observations and various utilities for plotting and computations (1 dependency).